viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ## Next Steps

-Now that you've got the verification aspect of your system working, you can use this as a launch point for creating your own DIY home security system.
+Now that you've got the verification aspect of your system working, you can use this as a launch point for customizing your own DIY home security system.
 For example:

 - Try making it so your machine triggers a physical alarm when the `ALARM` classification is emitted.
 Write a program with a [Viam SDK](/sdks/) and use [`GetClassificationsFromCamera()`](/ml/vision/#getclassificationsfromcamera) to poll for the classifications made.